-Jameson Mint Chocolate Chip Cookies are the perfect, boozy dessert to put out for your St. Patrick’s Day party!
+Jameson Mint Chocolate Chip Cookies are the perfect dessert for your St. Patrick’s Day party!
 This festive cookie recipe with whiskey will be a hit!

-St. Patrick’s Day isn’t really a holiday that we celebrate but we do make Crock Pot Corned Beef or a version of a corned beef dinner like these Irish Carnitas, and there’s definitely a little bit of whiskey going on.
+St. Patrick’s Day isn’t really a holiday that we celebrate in a big way, but we do make Crock Pot Corned Beef or a version of a corned beef dinner like these Irish Carnitas, and there’s definitely a little bit of whiskey going on.

-The dough is pretty basic.
-We’ve learned a couple things about baking cookies from our friend who’s a legit cookie expert…One is that you have to chill the dough before you bake them and the other is that it looks a lot more like a chocolate chip cookie if you put some extra chocolate chips on top.
+We’ve learned a couple things about baking cookies from our friend who’s a legit cookie expert.
+First is that you have to chill the dough before you bake them to help the cookies not flatten out so much.

-This recipe makes almost 3 dozen cookies so there’s definitely enough if you need to bring them to a party – just don’t forget to grab the whiskey!
+This chocolate chip cookie recipe makes almost three dozen cookies so there’s definitely enough if you need to bring them to a party – just don’t forget to grab the whiskey!

 - 1 teaspoon baking soda